rjf7q/bls-data-exploration/README.md

 <img align="center" width="900" height="350" src='graphics_images/distr_educ_high_paid_barchart.png'>

+### Key Insights:

-The distribution of high-paid individuals and annual mean income by education level was also visualized using the boxplot below to show the distribution of the data.
+The distribution of high-paid individuals and annual mean income by education level visualized above in a bar chart.
+We can see that the the individuals that had the highest income were not necessarily college graduates with elaborate degrees, instead placing an emphasis on certifications and skilled trades.
+This was also visualized using the boxplot below to show the distribution of the averages of the data.

 <img align="center" width="900" height="350" src='graphics_images/distr_educ_annual_mean_income_boxplot.png'>